vedantt21/nos3-mantle/docs/wiki/Scenario_Fault_Science.md

 2. Disable Instrument Switch on EPS
 3. Restart CFS

-Again, when we boot cFS after a reset we are disabling AP 36, thus prohibiting the spacecraft from entering a FSW reset loop if the device is still broken.
+Again, when we boot cFS after a reset we have AP 36 disabled, thus prohibiting the spacecraft from entering a FSW reset loop if the device is still broken.
 We also boot up into safe mode as another precaution.
+Note, we disable AP 36 in the Science mode exit RTS (rts029) and we enable AP 36 in the Science mode boot up RTS (rts026).
+Both of these rts tables can be found in **nos3/cfs/nos3_defs/tables/**.

+---
 ### Conclusions

 The user is now able to Fault the sample device and have the Spaceraft recover itself.
 Also, the user should have an understanding of what a AP, WP, and RTS do in the cFS system.